 |Pre-Approved Offers of Credit or Insurance||Applications for Lines of Credit|

 |Insurance-Related Credit Checks||Mortgage Applications|

 |Account Reviews by Existing Creditors||Skip Tracing by Collection Agencies|

 Applying for Business Credit — Hard Inquiries

-When you apply for a business credit card or business loan, the potential lender will generally check your credit report as part of the application process.
-Depending upon the the type of business financing you apply for, the lender may want to review your business credit report, personal credit report, or both.
+When you apply for a business credit card or business loan, the potential lender will generally check your credit history as part of the application process.
+Depending upon the type of business financing you apply for, the creditor may want to review your business credit report, personal credit report, or both.

 If a lender pulls your personal credit, a hard inquiry will be added to your consumer credit report with Experian, TransUnion, or Equifax.
 Business credit checks may also be recorded on your business credit reports, like those sold by Dun & Bradstreet, Experian, and Equifax.